tim-field/urlToPdf/README.md

 ## Use headless Chrome to generate PDF's ##

-Note, this is rather specific to a use case I have, and should potentially be used as more of a guide than a dependency in your own project.
+Note, this is rather specific to a use case I have and not designed for public consumption.
+Should probably be used as more of a guide than a dependency in your own project.
-Happy for pull requests that make it more configurable.
+However I'm happy for pull requests that make it more configurable.

 ### Setup ###
 ```